fsfe/reuse-docs/faq/faq.md

 If you have a custom or modified license that does not appear in the SPDX License List, place your license in the file `LICENSES/LicenseRef-MyLicense.txt`, and/or preface your license text with the tag `Valid-License-Identifier: LicenseRef-MyLicense`.
-By doing this, SPDX will still be able to recognise your license.
+By naming your license as such, tools that speak SPDX will still be able to recognise your license.

 ## Should I edit my license files? {#edit-license}